 Bittersweet is about finding the good in the bad, and vice versa.

 Cold Tangerines is another beautifully-written book about finding the joy in everyday life, from the color of the sky to drops of water on tangerines.
 Similar to mindfulness.

-Those are just a few of what I think are the best self help books of all time. 😉 I’ll update this list from time to time with new recommendations and as I read new things that I think will help you. 🙂
+Those are just a few of what I think are the best self help books of all time. 😉 I’ll update this list with new recommendations if I read new things that I think will help you!